 Recommendations from the Library Staff

-Here are some of our staff favourites from the Bristol Reads section, regularly updated to give you fresh reading inspiration!
+Here are some of seasonal staff favourites from the Bristol Reads section, a little bit spookier than usual!